 Why is there a gate and a gate pass required to enter?

-Because there are many programs, performances, and lectures that occur everyday at Chautauqua Institution, there is a fee to enter on the grounds.
+Because there are many programs, performances, and lectures that occur every day at the Institution, there is a fee to enter on the grounds.
 However, our residency program includes the cost of this gate pass in the tuition.

 I just want to make work in isolation.
 Can I do that at Chautauqua?

 If you want to be completely isolated, this residency isn’t for you.
-We recommend artists who are community-minded, open, and want to share to apply.
+We recommend artists apply who are community-minded, open, and want to share.

 Will I have any time to actually work in my studio?

 Can I bring my family to Chautauqua?

-Yes, however, your family must secure their own room/housing and purchase a gate pass to attend any CHQ Institution programming.
+Yes, however, your family must secure their own room/housing and purchase a gate pass to attend any Institution programming.

-What happens after I attend the Chautauqua School of Art residency program?
+What happens after I attend the School of Art residency program?

-We continue to stay in touch as much as possible and give as many opportunities as we can to our alumni including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities) or work with us in our galleries as we are an incubator for growth and learning; share their work on our website, exhibition opportunities, events, share Alumni news, make connections and more.
+We continue to stay in touch as much as possible and give as many opportunities as we can to our alums including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities) or work with us in our galleries as we are an incubator for growth and learning; share their work on our website, exhibition opportunities, events, share Alumni news, make connections and more.
 We believe in long-term relationships with our alumni and welcome them back to visit.

-I have some questions that are not being answered here.
+I have some questions that were not answered here.
 May I talk with someone with my specific questions?